-fuentesdesign is a small architecture firm committed to transitioning the built environment from the use of fossil fuels to solar power.
+fuentesdesign is a small architecture firm committed to transitioning the built environment from the use of fossil fuels to all electric, solar powered buildings.
 We believe that form follows this function and through this, we seek to create a warmer brand of modernism that results in a genuine feeling of home.